vmmadathil/simple-blog/posts/2025-07-15-notes-on-the-AI-production-trilemma.md

                             → "General" → Chat Agent → Direct LLM → Response
 ```

 **The trade-off**: Each agent can be optimized for its specific task (fast SQL agent, thorough research agent), but you need orchestration logic and agents might call each other, creating latency chains.
-Routing and retries can exponential increase latency chains and cost.
+Routing and retries can exponentially increase latency chains and cost.

 #### Pattern 6: Context Length Optimization